maple-research-lab/glsgan-gp/README.md

 torch (0.1.12.post2)
 torchvision (0.1.8)
 ```
+I estimate the gradient penalty by 2 random samples, please check the code for more details.

 However, if you want to calculate the true gradient penalty, you need to use the master version of PYTORCH which has the function: torch.autograd.grad() [[source](https://github.com/pytorch/pytorch/blob/master/torch/autograd/__init__.py)]